 If you have any questions regarding the ship date of a beta book, please check the website for the estimated date.

 Each book’s home page on pragprog.com has links for reporting errors, typos, suggestions, and any other errata.
 Also, if you look at the bottom of each page in the PDF version, you’ll see a hyperlink labeled “Report Erratum.”

 At this stage we’re really interested in hearing about content: technical errors and missing or hard-to-understand text.

-We do not want to hear about layout issues (overlong lines, widows and orphans, bad page breaks, figure placement, and so on).
+Please do not report layout issues (overlong lines, widows and orphans, bad page breaks, figure placement, and so on).
 These sorts of layout issues are fixed later during typesetting.
-Also, in general typos and grammatical mistakes will be fixed later by our copyeditor.↑ Back to Top
+Also, in general typos and grammatical mistakes will be fixed later by our copyeditors.↑ Back to Top

 When you buy an eBook directly from our website, you get DRM-free ebooks for use on iPhone/iPad, Kindle, Android, Sony, Nook, and other eBook readers, as well as on desktop and laptop computers.
 You can download your ebook in all available formats at no extra charge for your own individual, personal use.
 Currently those formats are PDF, epub, and mobi formats, unless otherwise indicated for a particular title.

 The PDF format is most often used on desktop and laptop computers.